kidney-failure-lyme-disease

 Case Report: Kidney Failure and Disseminated Lyme Disease

-Over a two-week period, a 66-year-old woman with a history of obesity, hypertension, and hyperlipidemia developed fever and malaise.
+Over a two-week period, a 66-year-old woman developed fever and malaise.

 READ MORE:

-Early disseminated Lyme disease typically occurs weeks after a tick bite, when the infection has spread throughout the body.
+Early disseminated Lyme disease typically occurs weeks after a tick bite, when infection spreads throughout the body.

 Acute Renal Failure in Lyme Disease